Baffle box (or Box Construction)

 A type of construction for a down comforter that places walls of fabric perpendicular to the top and bottom panel of the comforter, creating a series of boxes that enclose the down; considered superior to "sewn-through" stitching, in which stitches go through the down and connect the top and bottom panels directly

-Cotton that has been combed to remove short fibers so that only long fibers remain, making a strong, soft yarn
+Cotton that has been combed to remove short fibers so only long fibers remain, creating a strong, soft yarn.

-A bed covering that is generally thinner and lighter than a comforter
+A bed covering that's generally thinner and lighter than a comforter and may be quilted.

 To see what types of bedding are best for you, check out our Guide to Buying Sheets.